Do I need Docker running?

 How much disk space do logs take?

---exclude and --mute to reduce file size.Is there a performance impact on my containers?
+--exclude to reduce file size, and docker-agent-tail clean to remove old sessions.Is there a performance impact on my containers?

 Is there a performance impact on my containers?